When creating a new triage and remediation workflow, follow these guidelines:

 Sample new workflow: Service Restart triage and remediation folders

 Then, write the main workflow that invokes the Service Restart triage and remediation actions, an example of which is shown in the following figure:

 Sample new workflow: Service Restart main workflow

 The specific workflow, Remediate Service Restart, is invoked inside the generic Perform Remediation workflow.

-In the non-BMC Remedy ITSM scenario, when the change management process is not enabled, the workflow is called directly from the workflow type, not through the change management process.
+In the non-Remedy ITSM scenario, when the change management process is not enabled, the workflow is called directly from the workflow type, not through the change management process.